Noctua School Alliance

 • Looking at the latest evidence based research to support why this is important and offering ways to support his in the classroom.

-Session 2 - Wednesday 15th January 2025
+Session 2 - Writing Process (Wednesday 14th January 2026)

 • Delve into the writing process and how we can ensure that children develop the essential skills necessary to become confident, independent writers who write for a purpose and audience.